Child Life Practicum

 The practicum program is open to students who:

 - Are majoring (or have a degree) in child development or a related field,

-- Have completed a minimum of three courses taught by a certified child life specialist
+- Have completed a course taught by a certified child life specialist,

 - Have completed a minimum of 50 volunteer hours in a children’s hospital or under direct supervision of a certified child life specialist, and